Learn Electronics Repair to Start a New Career

 Bachelor's Degree Programs

-Students may want to find a bachelor's degree program in electronics technology that's accredited by the National Association of Industrial Technology, which is recognizable as a standard-bearer of industrial technology.
-This degree program may require 44-46 credits of general education to promote communication and critical thinking skills, with the remaining courses involving electronics technology classes.
+Electronics technology bachelor's programs may require 44-46 credits of general education, with the remaining courses involving electronics technology classes.
 These classes teach electrical principles, digital circuits, computer applications, microprocessor programming and electromechanical converters.

 Related to Learn Electronics Repair